Atmospheric Pressure: Definition, Measurement, and Effects

 – **Solar radiation:**

-The Sun heats the atmosphere through direct and scattered radiation, causing uneven warming across regions and seasons.
-When the atmosphere heats up, air expands and rises, reducing local pressure.
-Unequal heating drives the perpetual fluctuations in atmospheric pressure we observe globally.
+The Sun warms the atmosphere with direct and scattered radiation.
+This causes uneven heating in different regions and seasons.
+When the atmosphere gets hot, air expands and rises, which lowers local pressure.
+This unequal heating leads to constant changes in atmospheric pressure around the world.

 – **Terrain features:**